-Employees required to travel in order to perform their duties will be reimbursed for any authorized travel expenses (e.g., mileage and/or per diem), in accordance with the regulations established by the Washington State Office of Financial Management (OFM), College policy, and the following provisions:
+Employees required to travel in order to perform their duties will be reimbursed for any authorized travel expenses (e.g., mileage and/or per diem), in accordance with the regulations established by the Washington State Department of Enterprise Services and College policy, and the following provisions:

-- A. Employees who properly request reimbursement and are denied will, upon request, be provided with an explanation of the denial based on the provisions of the State's Administrative and Accounting Manual (SAAM) and/or College policy; and - B. Properly completed and authorized reimbursements will be processed and paid no later than ten (10) days after receipt of the properly completed Travel Expense Voucher. - C. The College may prepay for flight and hotel costs related to any Employer mandated travel. - D. Employees in positions that require extensive travel will be offered training on the proper procedures for submitting travel vouchers.
+- A. Employees who properly request reimbursement and are denied will, upon request, be provided with an explanation of the denial based on the provisions of the State's Administrative and Accounting Manual (SAAM) and/or College policy; and - B. Authorized reimbursements will be processed and paid to the employee no later than ten (10) work days after receipt of the properly completed Travel Expense Voucher.